AcChosen/VR-Stage-Lighting/README.md

 ### Limitations
--This system requires a video/stream panel, meaning there will be some unavoidable latency for realtime setups.
+- This system requires a video/stream panel, meaning there will be some unavoidable latency for realtime setups.
--Compression artifacting can cause movement data to be scrambled a bit.
+- Compression artifacting can cause movement data to be scrambled a bit.
 Linear Interpolated CRTs are applied to compensate for the scrambling, but does make the movement much slower.
 A dedicated sector has been set to control the intensity of the smoothing/interpolation, but it is recommended to keep the smoothing at maximum (Which is 0 for that channel) for most situations.
--If quicker movement is needed, it is recommended to do it in small bursts, quickly returning the smoothing back to maximum when you can.
+- If quicker movement is needed, it is recommended to do it in small bursts, quickly returning the smoothing back to maximum when you can.
 This channel controls the movement for all lights.
 It is currently not possible to control the speed of individual light/sectors with this system.
--The system currently supports a little over 35 unique fixtures (sectors).
+- The system currently supports a little over 35 unique fixtures (sectors).
 Support for more is planned for the future.

 ### Software
--Recommended software to use this system with is SoundSwitch, which allows a DJ to play pre-created sync'd light shows in realtime with whatever track is playing as well as other DJ friendly light show options.
+- Recommended software to use this system with is SoundSwitch, which allows a DJ to play pre-created sync'd light shows in realtime with whatever track is playing as well as other DJ friendly light show options.
 You can get SoundSwitch here! (https://www.soundswitch.com/)

--The grid itself can be purhcased at my patreon, which will also help directly support the development of this project <3!
+- The grid itself can be purhcased at my patreon, which will also help directly support the development of this project <3!
 Which can be purchased here! () OSC output is also included with this grid system for when VRChat officially supports it via Udon.

 ### Channel List Per Sector (1-13)
 Here are the channels and what they represent for each Sector (set of 13):